JerseyXS/Interactive-Lab-Hub/Lab 4/README.md

 Design a system with the Pi and anything from your kit with a focus on form, and materiality.
 The "stuff" that enclose the system should be informed by the desired interaction.
 What would a computer made of rocks be like?
 How would an ipod made of grass behave?
 Would a roomba made of gold clean your floor any differently?

-**https://youtu.be/ufDbFqaocHI?t=55 (00:54)**
+I discuss these aspects in the section of my video linked below **https://youtu.be/ufDbFqaocHI?t=55 (00:54)**

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.